Multi-Persona Thinking for Bias Mitigation in Large Language Models: Dataset Details

 \section{Dataset Details}

-Tables~\ref{tab:bbq_detail} and \ref{tab:stereoset_detail} provide detailed statistics for the BBQ and StereoSet datasets.
-BBQ covers 11 social bias categories with over 58k instances, where around 46\% are intersectional biases.
-StereoSet contains around 12.8k examples of word-level and sentence-level tasks.
-Examples of each task in gender bias are illustrated in Tables~\ref{tab:stereoset_word_example} and \ref{tab:stereoset_sentence_example}.
+Table~\ref{tab:bbq_counts} and Table~\ref{tab:sts_counts} provide detailed statistics for the BBQ and StereoSet datasets.
+BBQ covers 11 categories of social bias with more than 58k instances, where around 46\% are intersectional biases.
+StereoSet contains around 12.8k instances of both word- and sentence-level tasks.
+Table~\ref{tab:bbq_persona_examples} shows examples of contrasting pair of persona from each category.
+Examples of each task in gender bias are illustrated in Tables~\ref{tab:sts_example_word} and \ref{tab:sts_example_sentence}.